cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 public library perspective, and a quick search in the school media sphere mirrors this issue, too.
-The following search return zero results in 2021 and in 2022:
+The following search return zero results in 2021, 2022, and 2023:

 ```
 (DE "LIBRARY media specialists")  AND  (DE "ELECTRONIC information resources management")